The idea of vibration to help you lose or manage your weight, as well sculpt muscle, is relatively old.

 The first vibration machines were believed to assist you with weight loss through a fast, jiggling motion designed to melt away excess fat.

-Such machines were very cumbersome, large, and consisted of a single belt and a platform, of which the belt around your rear end.
+Such machines were very cumbersome, large, and consisted of a single belt and a platform, of which the belt was worn around your rear end.

-Consisting of a platform and a belt that was hooked around your bottom, and you stood and held on to the rails of the large machine, the belt would vibrate and shake, supposedly to melt the fat away.
+Consisting of a platform and a belt that was hooked around your bottom, you stood and held on to the rails of the large machine.
+The belt would vibrate and shake, supposedly to melt the fat away.

 When were vibration exercise machines introduced?

-During the 1990s, when everyone was obsessed with losing weight and burning fat, vibration belts were designed which were supposed to contract your abdominal muscles while you yourself sat and relaxed.
+During the 1990s, when everyone was obsessed with losing weight and burning fat, vibration belts were designed to supposedly contract your abdominal muscles while you yourself sat and relaxed.

 Such claims actually boasted that electrical impulses would cause your muscles contract, toning and sculpting, all while you watched television.